fotock/jpg2heic/README.md

 # jpg2heic
-Convert jpg/JPG images to HEIC/HEIF.
+Bulk convert jpg images to HEIC/HEIF with metadata in Bash.

 ### Preinstall